View Details Explore Now →

 Understanding Professional Liability

-Professional liability, also known as errors and omissions (E&O) insurance, protects professionals against claims alleging negligence, errors, or omissions in the performance of their duties.
+Professional liability, also known as Errors and Omissions (E&O) Insurance, protects professionals against claims alleging negligence, errors, or omissions in the performance of their duties.
 In the context of AI in robotics, this includes professionals involved in designing, developing, deploying, and maintaining AI systems.
 Key areas of potential liability include:

 The UK Legal Framework